icarito/physics-with-xo/09_precision_accuracy_ADC.md

 #### Calculating the level of dispersion in resistance measurements with respect to proportional adjustment (once the XO1.5 has been calibrated)

-Once the calibration level has been recovered by means of the introduction of the Cr coefficient, we must calculate how far apart the (corrected) resistance values measured by the XO1.5 are from the proportional adjustment.
+Once the calibration level has been recovered by means of the introduction of the $$ C _ r $$ coefficient, we must calculate how far apart the (corrected) resistance values measured by the XO1.5 are from the proportional adjustment.
 For this we have calculated the relative percent deviations of resistance values with respect to the proportional adjustment.
 The results are summarized in the following graph:

 ![e rel % = f (Rfluke)](images/9_2_graph_8.png)

-Even though it is observed that for all 9 values measured the standard deviation is in the order of 6%, for resistances beyond R C HL = 15000 Ω, deviations are in the vicinity of 13%.
+Even though it is observed that for all 9 values measured the standard deviation is in the order of 6%, for resistances beyond $$ R _ \text{chl} = 15000 \Omega $$, deviations are in the vicinity of 13%.

 ### Precision associated with statistical dispersion of measurements: